 What's the news?

-Mazda will introduce its new Mazda3 hatchback at the Los Angeles motor show.
-The new Golf rival will feature an all-new SkyActiv platform, which will eventually go on to underpin the next generations of CX-3, CX-5, and Mazda6 saloon.
-It's said to be lighter, stiffer, and more adaptable than the current chassis.
+Mazda will introduce its new Mazda3 hatchback at the Los Angeles Auto Show.
+The 2019 Golf rival will feature an all-new SkyActiv platform, which will eventually go on to underpin the next generations of CX-3, CX-5 and Mazda6 saloon.
+It's said to be lighter, stiffer and more adaptable than the current chassis.

 Other engines will be more conventional - developments of the current 2.0-litre SkyActiv-G petrol unit, and the 1.5-litre and 2.2-litre diesel engines.
 No word of a hybrid model as yet, but Mazda has recently signed a deal with Toyota to collaborate on hybrid tech, so there could well be one in the offing, and the Mazda3's chassis will also form the basis for an electric car with a rotary-engine range extender, due on sale in 2020.